How to Install a Mini Split

 Time Required: Over 1 day

 Mini split installation can save money over choosing a traditional air conditioning and heating unit that requires ductwork.
 DIY mini splits are typically quicker to install, and the systems are designed to adjust the temperature in just one room, not over a large area of square footage.
 Use this guide to learn how to install a mini split system in your home or business.
+Need supplies fast?
+Order before noon for convenient scheduled same-day delivery.

 Tip: Mini split A/Cs and mini split heat pumps can be very difficult to install, so make sure you’re fully comfortable with the process before moving forward.
 Installation instructions may vary across manufacturers, so make sure to check the manual supplied with your unit for more specific details on how to wire a mini split system.